udamir/youtrack-markdown-snippet/README.md

 To list and execute workflow snippets, the widget needs a YouTrack API key with admin permissions that can access workflow scripts.

-1. Create new Admin API Token for Youtrack: Profile > Account security > New token...
+1. Create new Admin API Token for YouTrack: Profile > Account security > New token...
 2. Open Administration > Apps > Markdown Snippet Widget > Settings
 3. Set `API key` with created token.
 4. Save settings.